cloudflare/cloudflare-docs/content/warp-client/_partials/_modes-options.md

 In WARP mode, all traffic leaving your computer is encrypted and sent over WARP, including DNS traffic.
 In 1.1.1.1 mode, the WARP app only encrypts DNS traffic to the 1.1.1.1 resolver.

-WARP is the recommended mode of operation.
+WARP mode is the default and the recommended mode of operation.
 However, if you only want to use the 1.1.1.1 resolver mode:

 1. Click the WARP app icon.
 2. Click the cog icon, and choose your preferred mode of operation for WARP.